-HB 89 “The Healthy Soil Tax Refund Contribution Option” is sponsored by Representatives Jack Chatfield, Christine Chandler, Nathan Small and Gail Armstrong.
+HB 89 “The Healthy Soil Tax Refund Contribution Option” is sponsored by Representatives Jack Chatfield, Christine Chandler, Nathan Small, Gail Armstrong and Melanie Stansbury.
 This bill enables all New Mexico residents who qualify for a state tax refund to voluntarily contribute all or part of their refund to the Healthy Soil Program administered by the New Mexico Department of Agriculture (NMDA).
 This is a great way to engage the wider citizenry in the value and importance of soil health and stewardship.
 This is also a good way to raise public awareness and support for the program without asking for an additional state appropriation beyond the critically important requested allocation in NMDA’s budget.Read the text of the bill

 There is broad support for this Bill: A wide cross section of stakeholders and diverse communities is supportive of HB89 and the Healthy Soil Program including the New Mexico Association of Conservation Districts, the Food & Ag Policy Council, Rocky Mountain Farmers Union, New Mexico Public Health Association, Sierra Club, 350.org, many other agriculture and conservation groups, as well as hundreds of urban and rural residents, producers and consumers.